sybrew/the-seo-framework/readme.txt

 		* Another example (es for Spanish sitemap): `https://en-gb.example.com/sitemap.xml?lang=es`.
 	* We now suggest a free extension in-line at the title settings when necessary theme support for titles is found missing.
 This message is only visible to users that can install plugins and should help lower our ever-increasing support burden.
 		* You can add `define( 'TSF_DISABLE_SUGGESTIONS', true )` to your `wp-config.php` file to prevent any suggestions showing up in your dashboard, even some that are seen as advertisement.
+	* You can now enable sitemap prerendering.
+This helps mitigate timeout issues when the sitemap takes longer than a minute to render.
+		* Prerendering only works when:
+			1. you use The SEO Framework's optimized sitemap;
+			1. you enable the sitemap's transient caching via the SEO Settings' "General Settings > Performance" options;
+			1. and when pinging via cron is enabled.
+		* When you inspect the source of the sitemap, you can now see whether it's prerendered via cron or generated via a manual request on line 5:
+			* `<-- Sitemap is generated/prerendered on ... -->`.
+	* When the sitemap's caching is enabled, and when no sitemap is generated yet whilst being called multiple times in a row (by anybody), subsequent requests are now blocked with a 503 error until (whichever comes first):
+		* the sitemap is fully generated;
+		* or after PHP's configuration `max_execution_time` seconds (or 3 minutes, whichever is sooner).
+		* **Note:** This feature prevents overloading the server when the sitemap is generated.
+		* **Note:** When using a translation plugin, this feature only prerenders one (most likely the main language's) sitemap.
 * **Improved:**
 	* **UI cohesiveness:**
 		* **Note:** When you use filters, these changes might not be fully cohesive.